dacjames/env2config/README.md

 - An absolute path to a directory, e.g. `/etc/redis/`.
 The directory should end with a trailing '/' for clarity but it does not affect the behavior.
 The directory will be searched for supported config files.
 - A "glob" of any of the above, e.g. `*.conf`.
 Globs are expanded using Python's builtin `fnmatch` and `glob` modules, plus `~` will expand to the current user home.

-**The leading '/' is used to differentiate between a local source and a supported default config.**
+**The leading `/` is used to differentiate between a local source and a supported default config.**

 `{dest}` can be either:

 - An absolute path to the output configuration file path, e.g. `/data/redis.conf`
 - An absolute path to a directory, e.g. `/data/`.
 The directory should end with a trailing '/' for clarity but it does not affect the behavior.
 Matched configs will be written to this directory with their existing filename.
 - The special "file" `-`, meaning stdout.
-This is especially usefull for testing and debugging.
+This is especially useful for testing and debugging.

 Injection specs are processed in order and override previous specs.
 One common use of this feature is `ENV_INJECT='*:/dev/null,redis.conf:-`, which sends all configs except redis.conf to /dev/null and prints redis.conf to stdout.